edgedb/easy-edgedb/README.md

 ## Reviewing the schema

 Now that you've made it through 20 chapters, you should have a good understanding of the schema that we put together and how to work with it.
-Let's take a look at it one more time from top to bottom to be sure that we fully understand it.
+Let's take a look at it one more time from top to bottom.
+We'll make sure that we fully understand it and think about which parts are good, and which need improvement, for an actual game.

 The first part to a schema is always the command to start the migration: